 - 1.28.1 Any full Pit Boxes will be allocated at the discretion of ASBK Event Management and will be charged an additional fee. - 1.28.2 Competitors with late entries will not be given priority in Pit Box allocations. - 1.28.3 Competitors have the option to be pitted in their own marquee/pit tent. - It is the responsibility of the competitor to provide the structure which must meet all Occupational Health & Safety, and Australian Engineering Standards. - The temporary structure must be pegged and/or secured to concrete blocks in a designated area.
 Each structure must be of a 3x3m dimension and have at least two bikes in it. - ASBK takes no responsibility for structures causing damage due to being secured insufficiently. - Location of the pit tent requires approval by ASBK Event Management - Any motorcycle being maintained on a non-hard surface must have Enviro-mat positioned under the engine and fuel tank - 1.28.4 If the competitor does not have a shade structure, a pit box will need to be hired, unless prior permission is granted by ASBK Event Management. - 1.28.5 All competitors are required to affix their name, class and rider number to the front and rear of their Pit Box/carport/marquee at each round.
+This signage to be presented in a professional style and displayed on a permanent material.
+The sign must be a minimum of 450mm (w) x 250mm (h). - 1.28.6 All competitors allocated a Pit Box on Pitlane must attend all autograph sessions during pitlane walk or promotional sessions.
+Failure to attend these promotional activities may result in fines and future refusal to be allocated a Pit Box on pitlane.

-1.28.6 Pit Box Sharing
+1.28.7 Pit Box Sharing